The Swords Menu

 Please go to the Registration page to sign up for any of the upcoming courses or to find details of the courses, including dates, times and any further instructions.

-Registration is now open for our second series of Fall 2023 programs.
+Registration is now open for our Winter 2024 programs.

 The schedule of our classes is will be as follow: